signl4/docs/integrations/particle/particle.md

 ![Particle Webhook 2](particle-webhook2.png)

-You can now go to the Web IDE at [https://build.particle.io/build](https://build.particle.io/build) to deploy the code to your device(s).
+You can now open the Web IDE at [https://build.particle.io/build](https://build.particle.io/build) to deploy the code to your device(s).

-The two main lines to send the SIGNL4 alert are the following.
+The two key lines responsible for sending the SIGNL4 alert are shown below:

 ```javascript
 String data = "{ "subject": "Motion detected.", "temperature": "" + temperature() + "" }";